ceedee666/systems-integration/lab/connect-to-integration-suit.md

 3. Create a new service key for the Process Integration Runtime using `ClientId/Secret` as the key type.

-### Step 3: Invoke the flow Using HTTPie or Postman
+### Step 3: Invoke the flow using HTTPie or Postman

+The following description uses HTTPPie to invoke the integration flow.
+The approach fpor other tools like Postman mostly similar but differs in certain steps.
+For example, the storing of authentication information as environment variables only makes sense for command line tools.
+Postman uses a different approach. for security):

-Store client credentials as environment variables (optional but recommended for security):
+1. Store client credentials as environment variables (optional but recommended).

-1. In your terminal or environment, set the following variables:
+   In your terminal or environment, set the following variables:

    ```bash
    CLIENT_ID="client_id_of_the_service_key"
    CLIENT_SECRET="client_secret_of_the_service_key"
    ```

-2. Invoke the integration flow.
+3. Invoke the integration flow.

    - Get the endpoint of the flow by navigating to `Monitor` and then the `Manage Integration Content`.